-The individual subunit or building blocks of ELPs are derived from a five amino acid motif found in the human protein elastin.
-This five amino acid motif is repeated multiple times to form the ELP biopolymer.
+Our proprietary technology platform is based on recombinant biopolymers called ELPs, which comprise individual subunits or building blocks derived from a five-amino acid repeat motif found in the human protein elastin.
+This five-amino acid motif is repeated multiple times to form the ELP biopolymer.

 Our ELP technology extends the circulating half-life of proteins and peptides and also provides a sustained-release mechanism, resulting in exposure of active molecules for periods of a week or longer from a single subcutaneous injection.
 We believe that our ELP technology enhances solubility, stability and bioavailability, provides extended drug exposure and creates product candidates that are straightforward to manufacture and administer.
 Our strategy is to apply our ELP technology to proteins and peptides with well-characterized therapeutic activities but suboptimal half-lives to improve their pharmacokinetics, enable their use as pharmaceutical products and allow for more convenient dosing regimens.
 To date, we have not observed any drug-related serious adverse events in any of the over 500 subjects in clinical trials of our ELP product candidates.